panwarnalini-hub/clinical-doc-pipelines/ingestion_classification/outputs/Model_Comparison_Report.md

 1. **SapBERT outperforms Dual model:** SapBERT alone (28.2%) beats the dual approach (26.9%) by 1.3 percentage points across all case types.

-2. **Short headings show strongest performance:** SapBERT achieves 47.8% accuracy on short headings, confirming its strength with biomedical terms.
+2. **Short headings show strongest performance:** SapBERT achieves 47.8% accuracy on short headings, confirming its strength with clinical terms.

 3. **PubMedBERT significantly underperforms:** At only 12.2% accuracy, PubMedBERT alone is 16 percentage points worse than SapBERT, providing no value to the fusion.